tidalcycles/tidal-chocolatey/tidal/readme.md

 # Beta Testing

-If you'd like to test the TidalCycles package install on Windows, follow these instructions:
+If you'd like to test the TidalCycles package install on Windows, follow the instructions below.

+DISCLAIMER: test at your own risk.
+Testing on a clean system is recommended.
+The effects of installing over an existing Tidal environment are not really known yet.

 ### 1. Install Chocolatey, if you have not already: